tarantool/doc/doc/reference/reference_lua/http.rst

        to be free, and close it, in order to avoid exceeding the ``max_connections`` cache size.
        In the worst case, libcurl will create a new socket for every request, even if all requests are going to the same host.
-       See `this Tarantool issue on github <https://github.com/tarantool/tarantool/issues/3945>`_ for details.
+       See `this Tarantool issue on Github <https://github.com/tarantool/tarantool/issues/3945>`_ for details.

     :return: a new HTTP client instance